keithalewis/math/simple.md

 \newcommand{\RR}{𝑹}
 \renewcommand{\AA}{\mathcal{A}}

 There is a clear trajectory in mathematical finance starting from Black, Scholes, and Merton valuing an option to expanding the universe of instruments, incorporate credit and liquidity considerations, and make model assumptions explicit.
 Realistic models must allow for the empirical fact that not all market participants act optimally.

 Scholes and Merton won a Nobel Prize for a new method of valuing derivative securities that did not require estimating the return on the underlying.
-Under the assumption that future stock prices could be modeled by geometric Brownian motion and it was possible to trade in continuous time, all one needed to know was the volatility and the risk-free funding rate.
+Under the assumption that stock prices can be modeled by geometric Brownian motion and it was possible to trade in continuous time, all one needed to know was the volatility and the funding rate.

 ## One-Period Model

 The prices of $n$ instruments at the beginning of the period can be represented by a vector $x\in\RR^n$.
 The prices at the end of the period are $X(\omega)\in\RR^n$ if $\omega\in\Omega$ occured where
 $X\colon\Omega\to\RR^n$

 Arbitrage exists in a one-period model if it is possible to buy a portfolio of instruments at negative cost and sell them at the end of the period without losing money.
 The cost of purchasing $\gamma\in\RR^n$ in each instrument at the beginning of the period is the dot product
 $\gamma\cdot x$.
 Assuming all positions are completely unwound at the end of the period, it will pay $\gamma\cdot X(\omega)$ if $\omega\in\Omega$ occurs.
-Arbitrage exists if there is a $\gamma\in\RR^n$ with $\gamma\cdot x < 0$ and $\gamma\cdot X(\omega)\ge0$ for all $\omega\in\Omega$.
+Arbitrage exists if there is a $\gamma\in\RR^n$ with
+$\gamma\cdot x < 0$ and $\gamma\cdot X(\omega)\ge0$ for all $\omega\in\Omega$.

 Stephan Ross was the first to show a one-period model is _arbitrage-free_ if and only if $x$ belongs to the smallest closed cone containing the